DamilolaAhmadu/Movie-Recommendation/README.md

 ![test](Snips/M_1.JPG)

-The results from User-User Similarity  as below:
+The results from User-User Similarity a  as below:

 ![test](Snips/M_2.JPG)